 In 1866 the Hohernzollerns made a bid for the Imperial Castle: after his defeat in the war of 1866, Ludwig II had to concede King Wilhelm I of Prussia the right to share the use of the “castle of his fathers”.
 Emperor Wilhelm II lived in the castle on a number of occasions and never omitted to style himself "Burggrave of Nuremberg" when he did so.

 After the end of the monarchy in 1918, the historistic redecoration of the Palas and Bower lost its appeal.
 In 1934, under Rudolf Esterer, the work of replacing the neo-Gothic with the supposed original interior was begun, also – with a view to future party conferences of the NSDAP – with the idea of creating an "apartment" for important guests of the Reich.
 The castle was not to be simply "preserved as a monument, but was to resume its old place in the life of the nation" (Heinrich Kreisel).
 Esterer believed he could unite the past and present by replacing the neo-Gothic interior with "timeless German artisanship".

 In 1945 practically the entire Imperial Castle lay in ruins, but important Romanesque and late Gothic sections survived virtually unscathed.
 Immediately after the war, Rudolf Esterer rebuilt the complex almost exactly as he had before the war on the principle of "creative conservation".

-The permanent exhibition in the castle was redesigned by the Bavarian Palace Department together with the Nuremberg museums in 2013.
+The permanent exhibition in the castle was redesigned by the Bavarian Palace Administration together with the Nuremberg museums in 2013.
 The new concept shows not only clear explanations of the elements and function of the castle in their historical context, but also presents information about the Holy Roman Empire of the German Nation and the role of Nuremberg in the late Middle Ages in a vivid and exciting form that will appeal to visitors of all ages.